Her Scandalous Wish

 At the urging of her dying brother, Philomena Pomfrett reluctantly agrees to attend a London Season.
 If she fails to acquire a husband, her future is perilous.
 Betrayed once by Bradford, Viscount Kingsley, as well as scarred from a horrific fire, Philomena entertains no notions of a love-match.
 Hers will be a marriage of convenience.
 If she can find man who will have her.

-Newly titled, Bradford, Viscount Kingsley, returns to England after a three-year absence.
-When he stumbles upon Philomena hiding in a secluded arbor during a ball, he doesn’t recognize his first love, believing she died in a fire.
-Yet, something about her enthralls him, and he steals a moonlit kiss.
-Caught in the act by Philomena’s brother, Bradford is issued an ultimatum—a duel or marry Philomena.
+When the woman he loves dies, Bradford leaves England and its painful memories behind.
+After a three-year absence, he returns home but doesn’t recognize his first love when he stumbles upon her hiding in a shadowy arbor during a ball.
+Something about the mysterious woman enthralls him, and he steals a moonlit kiss.
+Caught in the act by Philomena’s brother, Bradford is issued an ultimatum—a duel or marry her.

-Bradford offers marriage, but Philomena rejects his half-hearted proposal, convinced he’d grow to despise her.
-Then her brother collapses, and she’s faced with marrying a man who deserted her once already.
+Bradford refuses to duel with a gravely-ill man and offers marriage.
+But Philomena rejects his half-hearted proposal, convinced he’d grow to despise her when he sees her disfiguring scars.
+Then her brother collapses, and frantic to provide the medical care he needs, she’s faced with marrying a man who deserted her once already.

 What a breathtaking novella…She eloquently yet entertainingly takes readers into the lives of high society during London’s Season, creating a fantastically gossip inducing backdrop for this fun & romantic tale. ~Pure Jonel

 I swear Collette Cameron nearly gave me a fit of the vapours with HER SCANDALOUS WISH! ~Monique D

 Ms. Cameron’s ability to draw you into the characters will have you traveling the same roller coaster as Philomena & Bradford.
 So buckle in for a wonderful 5 star+ ride. ~Dee Foster